boingboomtschak/yttrium/docs/resources.md

-# Some online resources and inspiration used in the creation of this project
+# Online resources and inspiration used in the creation of this project

 **Warning**: Some of these links may contain NSFW content in some form as I do not control the content on these pages.
 Browse at your own risk.